On a Hierarchy of Spectral Invariants for Graphs: Separations

 \subcase{(i)}{$w\ne u$ and $z\ne v$.} For a graph $X$ and a vertex $a\in V(X)$, let $N_X(a)$ denote the neighborhood of $a$ in~$X$.
 Inequality \refeq{CneD} implies that

 By the induction assumption, this gives us the inequality

-from which we derive the desired inequality $\kwlout1^{r+1}(G_x,w)\ne\kwlout1^{r+1}(H_y,z)$
+from which we derive the desired inequality $\kwlout1^{r+1}(G_x,w)\ne\kwlout1^{r+1}(H_y,z)$.

 \subcase{(ii)}{$w=u$ and $z=v$.} Denote the connecting vertex in $G$ by $c$ and the connecting vertex in $H$ by $c'$.
 By construction, both $c$ and $c'$ have degree 3.
 This degree is unique in $G$ and in $H$ because $d>3$.
 Indeed, the only connected strongly regular graphs of degree 2 are the cycles $C_3$ and $C_5$, and the only connected strongly regular graphs of degree 3 are the complete graph $K_4$, the bipartite complete graph $K_{3,3}$, and the Petersen graph; see, e.g., \cite{HoltonL92}.
-All of these graphs are vertex-transitive, contradicting the assumption that $A'$ and $B'$ are not isomorphic.
+All of these graphs are vertex-transitive, where a graph is \emph{vertex-transitive} if every its vertex can be taken to any other vertex by some automorphism.
+However, in such a case the graphs $A'$ and $B'$ would be isomorphic, contradicting the assumption $\wlkk{3/2}(A')\ne\wlkk{3/2}(B')$ of the lemma.

 Note that $N_G(u)=N_C(u)\cup\{c\}$ and $N_H(v)=N_D(v)\cup\{c'\}$.
 In the subcase under consideration, Inequality \refeq{MsCneMsD} alone does not give us Inequality \refeq{GgHh}, implying instead its weaker version